infratographer/fertilesoil/README.md

 It provides a tree representation, as well as the backend to store it in a database.
 It also provides an HTTP API to access the tree.

+For more information on multi-tenancy, view the [Multi-Tenancy](docs/multitenancy.md) doc.

 The Tree(s)
 -----------